tsuzumi/collegram/README.md

 # README #

-This app is still in very early dev so things are not really setup for proper usage please beware.
+This app is still in very early dev so things are not setup for proper usage please beware.

 Collegram is an experimental percussive synthesizer made with javascript